ChengShihKun/homebridge-xiaomi-air-purifier/README.md

 ### Known Issues

 - Stuck on 'turning off' after turn off the air purifier.
+It seem to be a bug of homebridge.

 ### License